DWFlanagan/ntrh/11-tute_speak.md

 **FOAD**

-n., acronym. \`\`F\*ck Off And Die.''
+n., acronym.
+"F\*ck Off And Die."

 **FOAD Letter**

 n.
-A letter from a company which says, \`\`We liked your resume, and had a real good time laughing at it, and we don't want to hire you now, but (chuckle) please (snort) try again (hee, hee) later.
-(Haw, haw, haw!)''
+A letter from a company which says, "We liked your resume, and had a real good time laughing at it, and we don't want to hire you now, but (chuckle) please (snort) try again (hee, hee) later.
+(Haw, haw, haw!)"
 Usually received at the end of your senior year, and whenever you apply for a co-op or a summer job.
 Most RPI seniors receive five or six of them.

 **Foo**